 Getting you wisdom teeth removed is considered oral surgery, which means that complications can arise if you do not allow your mouth to properly heal.
 If you enjoy exercising, after a surgery you may be chopping at the bit right after any type of surgery, but it is important to take proper measures.
 This will ensure a speedy recovery.
 If you are an avid athlete or plan on engaging in exercise shortly after having your teeth removed, here are tips for you.

-So how soon can I exercise after surgery?
+How soon can I exercise after Surgery?

-What exercise is best?
+What Exercise is Best?

-One of the risks to watch out for is dry socket.
-Dry socket occurs when a blood clot from the healing surgical site has been dislodged or broken open, exposing the nerves and bone inside the gums, and causing pain.
-If you bite down to hard lifting a heavy weight, or even if your jaw is bumped in by a sudden movement– such as that occuring with vigorous exercise– this could increase the risk of dry socket.
+After surgery be careful what you do.
+Dry socket occurs when the blood clot has been dislodged or broken open.
+This exposes the nerves and bone inside the gums, leading to extreme pain.
+If you bite down to hard or jaw is affected by a sudden movement, you could dislodge the dry socket.
+Other complications include swelling, bleeding and pain.

 In general, take it easy for the first 12-24 hours after an oral surgery.
-Visit Dr. Sue to learn more.
+Visit Dr. Walker for more details.